mehrabix/persian-datepicker-element/TESTING.md

-# Testing the Jalali Date Picker Component
+# Testing the Persian Date Picker Element Component

-This document explains the testing setup for the Jalali Date Picker web component.
+This document explains the testing setup for the Persian Date Picker Element web component.

 ## Testing Stack